 each available in New York Central and Santa Fe paint schemes.
 Later, a Mail Express car,

 Vista Dome car, Dining car and Bedroom Roomette were added to the line.
-Prices on these cars
+Car names were taken from

-Lionel's product line and
+in Lionel's product line and

 producing models that filled those weaknesses, contenting itself as an aftermarket producer who

-In 1952, AMT started producing box cars in the latest,
+In 1952, AMT started producing 40' box cars, stock cars and reefers in the latest,

 most colorful paint schemes they could find in use by real railroads, and made them to more realistic